 Bulletproof metal foam will make military equipment easier and more efficient.

-The material is based on the so-called composite metal foam (CMF).
+The material is based on so-called composite metal foam (CMF).
 It is produced by

-gas sparging through the molten metal - the result is a foamy mixture, which can then be cooled to form a light matrix and place hollow metal spheres in it.
+bubbling gas through molten metal—resulting in a foamy mixture that can then be cooled to form a lightweight matrix and hollow metal spheres placed within it.

-The resulting material is much lighter than ordinary metal bulletproof armor, but with comparable strength to it.
+The resulting material is much lighter than conventional metal bulletproof armor, but comparable in strength.

 During the tests, armor was fired with shells 50caliber, which crashed into it with a speed of 500 m / s to 885 m / s.
 The material was able to withstand 72-75% of the kinetic energy of the shells and 68-78% of armor-piercing.
 In some cases, the shells did not leave dents on the material.

-CMF armor was less than half the weight of rolled uniform steel armor needed to achieve the same level of protection.
+The CMF armor was less than half the weight of rolled uniform steel armor required to achieve the same level of protection.

 Earlier, a team of scientists at Canadian University McGill created the "impenetrable" coating for working gloves, inspired by the structure of the scales in shell pike.